 Military Money Manual has partnered with CardRatings for our coverage of credit card products.
 Military Money Manual and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 Thank you for supporting my independent, veteran owned site.

 All annual fees are waived on these Marriott credit cards for US military personnel.
 Marriott has recently released 3 new credit cards in partnership with American Express and Chase.

-These cards are all offering limited time welcome bonuses of 100,000 Marriott points.
-Depending on how and when you redeem these points, 100,000 points could be worth up to $1000.
+These cards are all offering limited time welcome bonuses of 75,000 Marriott points.
+Depending on how and when you redeem these points, 75,000 points could be worth more than to $750.

 Marriott has re-branded the Marriott Rewards, Ritz-Carlton Rewards, and Starwood Preferred Guest (SPG) Rewards into “Marriott Bonvoy.”

 I hate the name, but that's the way it is.
 With the re-branding comes some excellent credit card opportunities.

 The 3 best Marriott Chase and AMEX cards for military personnel are:

 |Best Marriott Cards for Military||Learn More||Welcome Offer||Annual Fee Waived for Military||Bonus Features|

 |AMEX Marriott Bonvoy Brilliant||Learn more||75,000 Points||$300 Annual Marriott Credit, Free Night up to 50k|

 |Chase Marriott Bonvoy Boundless||Learn more||75,000 Points||Free night up to 35k Points|